pplude/TronScriptEvo/README.md

 # TronScript:Evolution
 Welcome to TRON Script: Evolution.
 This is an attempt to update TRON Script to PowerShell.
 We are targeting Windows 8 as an initial deployment target.
-This is just getting started so we need to get the basic script up and working.
+The core script at this time is working, but produces several errors.
+Please let me know what they are or open an issue so I can squash some bugs please!

 I'm Using Dell PowerGUI to develop the script.
 This will eventually allow me to sign the script and "compile" an executable file for distribution.
 For best results when editing, please use the same editor.
 Also opens and auto-completes in PowerShell ISE for v2 or later.